 Fall & Spring: Teach a Eng.
 90S course in one term and act as a teaching assistant in the other

-Fall & Spring: Teaching assignment in each term
+Fall & Spring: Teaching assistant assignment in each term

 Funding is not guaranteed.
-Most students have been funded for this year with Graduate School, external (Ford, Mellon, Javits, etc) or departmental fellowships.
+Most students have been funded for this year with Graduate School, external (Ford, Mellon, etc.) or departmental fellowships.

 Note that some students may serve as a research assistant, rather than a teaching assistant, in their third, fourth, or fifth years.
 The average time for completion of degree is six years.